allison-johnson/sinatra-practice-it/notes.md

 To do
-- Edit page for students
+- Update action: teacher
+- Update action: student

 - Seed database!